josephluck/internote/README.md

 Internote is architected as a fully serverless application.
 This means that both the front-end and the back-end services are stateless, with persistence handled by external file storage and database storage.

-Internote's front-end and back-end services are written in Typescript and the project is structured as a yarn monorepository to make use of efficient code-sharing where useful.
+Internote's front-end and back-end services are written in Typescript and the project is structured as a yarn mono-repository to make use of efficient code-sharing where useful.
 For example, API DTOs are written in Typescript and are shared across the front-end and the back-end.

 ## Local development